ycrc/ycrc.github.io/docs/clusters-at-yale/access/ssh.md

 Your terminal should respond:

 ```
-Generating public/private rsa key pair.
+Generating public/private ed25519 key pair.
-Enter file in which to save the key (/home/yourusername/.ssh/id_rsa):
+Enter file in which to save the key (/home/yourusername/.ssh/id_ed25519):

 ```